Pustalorc/Pustalorc.github.io/index.md

 [<span style="color:yellow">5€</span>] - MaxVehicles - Plugin for unturned.
 In a nutshell blocks players from spawning more than a maximum number of vehicles.
 Ie: it limits how many vehicles can exist in the map.

+[<span style="color:yellow">20€</span>] - AutoUpdate - Plugin for unturned.
+In a nutshell it will automatically shutdown the server with a custom delay, warn everyone in the server that there's an update and then update the entire server.

+Note: To buy the plugins or get the plugins, contact me on my e-mail persiafighter@gmail.com or send me a message on [steam](https://steamcommunity.com/id/persiafighter)

 <h1>Contributions:</h1>

 [Duty](https://github.com/Ev1dentFir3/Duty) - Fixed the code and re-uploaded to [rocketmod](https://dev.rocketmod.net/plugins/duty-revived/) for server owners to use again. - [View pull request](https://github.com/Ev1dentFir3/Duty/pull/3)